drocheam/optrace/docs/source/usage/image.rst

 Sphere Projections
 ___________________________

-With a spherical detector surface, there are multiple ways to project it down to a rectangular surface.
+Sphere projections are required to display a sphere segment in a planar, rectangular view.
-Note that there is no possibility to correctly represents angles, distances and areas at the same time.
+Note that there is no way to correctly represent angles, distances and areas at the same time.

-Below you can find the projection methods implemented in optrace and links to a more detailed explanation.
+Below you can find the implemented projection methods and references to a more detailed explanation.
-Details on the math applied are found in the math section in :numref:`sphere_projections`.
+Details on the mathematical definition are also found in :numref:`sphere_projections`.

 The available methods are: